reginmund9/cse210-hw/README.md

 # cse210-student-template
 This is the starter code for students in CSE 210.

-My name is Ramon and I am in this course
+My name is Ramon Vargas and I am in this course.

 This repository contains the starter code for many different projects.
 They are arranged as follows: